johdougss/doc/README.md

 ### Cabeçalho do Arquivo.

+Join the chat room on [Gitter](https://gitter.im/Laradock/laradock) and get help and support from the community.

+You can as well can open an [issue](https://github.com/laradock/laradock/issues) on Github (will be labeled as Question) and discuss it with people on [Gitter](https://gitter.im/Laradock/laradock).

 | ID   | Campo                                      | Dê    | Até   | Qnt.  | Decimal | Formato | Padrão | Descrição |
 | ---  | ---                                        | ---:  | ---:  | ---:  | ---:  | :---: | ---     | ---     |
 | 01.0 | Código da Empresa                          | 1     | 3     | 3     | -     | N     |         | [GNR.001](#GNR.001) |